Cervical Cancer Treatment

 Hysterectomy: This operation removes the uterus and the cervix, but not the tissue next to the uterus.
 The vagina and nearby lymph nodes are not removed.
 The surgery may be done through the vagina or an incision (cut) in the abdomen.
 Minimally invasive laparoscopic surgery, sometimes with a robotic device, may be an option for some women with cervical cancer.

 Bilateral salpingo-oophorectomy: The fallopian tubes and ovaries are removed at the same time as the hysterectomy.
 If a woman is close to the age of menopause, her doctor may discuss removing her ovaries and fallopian tubes to reduce the chance the cervical cancer will come back in one of those organs.

 These surgeries may be used for larger cervical cancer lesions (usually up to 4 to 5 centimeters in width) if the cancer is only in the cervix.
 If the cancer has spread, doctors usually will recommend chemotherapy and radiation therapy.

-Trachelectomy: The cervix and surrounding tissue are surgically removed but not the uterus.
+Trachelectomy: The cervix and surrounding tissue are surgically removed but not the uterus (see illustration).
 This procedure sometimes is used for young women who have larger cancer (usually up to 2 centimeters) but wish to keep the ability to have children.